 Naturally, COVID-19 force us to change the way we do martial arts training at Sustaire's ATA.
 The same week that schools here in Collin County closed down, we also temporarily closed our doors to students, and pivoted to an online-only model.

-Since then, both our Allen and McKinney schools have opened back up for in-person learning, with both capacity limitations and strict health and safety guidelines in place.
+Both our Allen and McKinney schools are open for in-person learning, with strict health and safety guidelines in place.
 To make our martial arts environment as safe as possible, we have implemented the following safeguards:

 Once inside the building, each student and spectator will be provided with hand sanitizer.

 We practice social distancing during class by spreading out students during bow-in, physical training, and forms.

 The entire school is fully cleaned at the end of each day.
 This includes the entire competition floor, every upright bag and dummy, restrooms, and common surfaces.